Indigenous Writing & Illustration Contest

 Indigenous Illustration Contest

-Indigenous Canadian-identifying artists and illustrators are invited to submit a portfolio of their original artwork from May 1, 2017 through July 31, 2017.
+Indigenous artists and illustrators are invited to submit a portfolio of their original artwork by September 30, 2017.
 Based on the submitted portfolios, the jury will then select and contact individual artists to complete an instructed set of illustrations to demonstrate their ability as a picture book or cover art illustrator.

 The winner(s) of the contest will be offered a publishing contract from Second Story Press to illustrate at least one future project.
 The jury is particularly interested in seeing work that translates well for a young audience.